wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-1.md

 add [-D|--dev] [--git GIT] [--path PATH] [-E|--extras EXTRAS] [--optional] [--python PYTHON] [--platform PLATFORM] [--allow-prereleases] [--dry-run] [--] <name> (<name>)...
 ```

 This error happens because _black_ is in a pre-release state, so Poetry cannot find any stable version for us.
-But I really want it so let's install it anyway with the `--allow-prereleases` flag:
+But I really want it, so let's install it anyway with the `--allow-prereleases` flag:

 ```
 $ poetry add -D black --allow-prereleases